National Prescription Drug Take Back Day

 National Prescription Drug Take Back Day: Saturday, October 26, 2019

-Every day, nearly 116 Americans die after overdosing on opioids.
+Every day, more than 130 Americans die after overdosing on opioids.
 As the prescription opioid epidemic continues to worsen, Northwestern Medicine is working alongside the Drug Enforcement Administration to host collection sites for National Prescription Drug Take Back Day.
 The event aims to provide a safe, convenient and responsible way to dispose of unused opioids and other prescription medications, while also educating the general public about the potential for misuse of medications.